GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-Apart from the three main structures, the map of \OIIIb flux displays evidence of substructure to the south-east of GS$\_$4891, that is less clearly seen in \Ha.
-The presence of this and further substructure is investigated in more detail through the flux maps shown in Figure~\ref{fig:clumps_flux_maps} that correspond to windows of two spectral pixels ($\sim$~50~km/s wide) centered at $25$~km/s (left panel) and $-170$~km/s (right panel) with respect to the position of \OIIIb at the systemic redshift ($z$=3.7027).
-The plot on the left shows a clump of ionized gas (C1) to the south-east of GS\_4891 at the same velocity, whereas an additional clump (C2) is seen in the south-west moving at approximately $-150$~km/s with respect to the main galaxy.
-These two clumps can also be identified in the composite HST+NIRCam image shown in Figure~\ref{fig:imaging} through their blue colors, indicative of strong rest-frame UV radiation likely coming from young stars.
-This composite image also shows a compact blue clump at the north of the galaxy, closer to its center than the other two clumps, that does not stand out in the NIRSpec data.
-The observed internal substructure suggests either in-situ star formation or on-going minor mergers.
+Apart from the three main structures, the map of the \OIIIb flux displays evidence of substructure to the southeast of GS$\_$4891, which is less clearly seen in \Ha.
+The presence of this and further substructure is investigated in more detail through the flux maps shown in Figure~\ref{fig:clumps_flux_maps} that correspond to windows of two spectral pixels ($\sim$~50~km/s wide) centred at $25$~km/s (left panel) and $-170$~km/s (right panel) with respect to the position of \OIIIb at the systemic redshift ($z$=3.7027).
+The plot on the left shows a clump of ionised gas (C1) to the southeast of GS\_4891 at the same velocity, whereas an additional clump (C2) is seen in the southwest moving at approximately $-150$~km/s with respect to the main galaxy.
+These two clumps can also be identified in the composite HST+NIRCam image shown in Figure~\ref{fig:imaging} through their blue colours, indicative of strong rest-frame UV radiation likely coming from young stars.
+This composite image also shows a compact blue clump in the north of the galaxy, closer to its centre than the other two clumps, which does not stand out in the NIRSpec data.
+The observed internal substructure suggests either in situ star formation or ongoing minor mergers.